top of page

 Emily Richter is a lyric soprano based out of Chicago, IL.
 Having benefited from growing up all over the world from Zimbabwe to Armenia and living in musical centers such as London and Tokyo, Emily truly has a global perspective on what it means to be an artist.

-She was the 1st place winner of the 2023 Mildred Miller Competition.
+In addition to being a Grand Finals Winner of The Metropolitan Opera Eric and Dominique Laffont Competition, she was the 1st place winner of the 2023 Mildred Miller Competition.
 Emily was the 2021 Wirth Prize Winner at McGill and was awarded $25,000 for an exemplary 30-minute program of song and opera repertoire.

-Emily has trained as an emerging professional in Young Artist Programs with the Lyric Opera of Chicago, Santa Fe Opera, Pittsburgh Opera, Féstival d'Aix-en-Provence, Central City Opera, and Seagle Festival.
+Emily has trained as an emerging professional in Young Artist Programs with the Lyric Opera of Chicago, Santa Fe Opera, Pittsburgh Opera, the International Meistersinger Akademie, Féstival d'Aix-en-Provence, Central City Opera, and Seagle Festival.
 She is a graduate of McGill University’s Schulich School of Music, where she received an MM in Vocal and Opera Performance under the tutelage of Dominique Labelle.
 Emily received her BM in Vocal Performance from Lawrence University, where she studied with Steven Paul Spears.

 bottom of page